 A study by Juniper Research shows that AI chatbots will also have a strong impact on the management of insurance companies, which will lead to cost savings of almost $1.3 billion by 2023 for automobile, life, property and health insurance, compared to $300 million in 2019.
 Insurance companies also have the potential to develop their processes with AI chatbot technology on a global scale and all this is due to the need of optimizing customer communication and save business resources and time at the expense of routine automation.

 Chatbots are a well-known technology in e-commerce businesses as well.
 Chatbots are popular among them because they help optimizing online customer communication and answer frequently asked and routine questions at any time of the day, as well as advertising products and services, promotions and offers, and gather information about what customers most search for and what they need.
 Retailers will benefit the most from chatbot technology.
 Juniper Research estimates that by 2023, more than 70% of available chatbots will be based on retailers’ sites.
-With cost savings, sales and marketing with the use of AI chatbots, conversational commerce via this technology will reach $112 billion by 2023.
+By cost savings, sales and marketing with the use of AI chatbots, conversational commerce via this technology will grow from 2020 to 2025, with a 590% expected growth with 50% of sales in conversational commerce happening in chatbots.

 E-commerce AI chatbots can be used for the creation of whole user paths – from getting to know the product or service to their purchase or request.
 That’s why they’re so popular because they help optimize customer communication from all social media accounts and redirect them to one place – the business website, which is the center for sales.
 For example, Sephora uses a chatbot so customers can book products at the nearest store, which makes it easier for them to search for and purchase a specific product.
 On Umni’s platform, you can make an AI chatbot for requests of making custom products, availability inquiries, or purchase of a particular product directly through the AI chatbot via a link to it with more information.
 This works not only for B2C businesses but also for B2B online stores.
 One such example is the online car parts store of Danexo in Bulgaria, where the chatbot helps potential business partners request an account, and individual customers – place an order for a part.